Greece Project Easter 2018

 Student Life is once again partnering with Global Aid Network (GAiN) to take a project team into situations of poverty where we can help to make a difference.
 This time it will be in response to the current refugee crisis in Europe.

 As the borders closed in a domino effect across Europe the route of these refugees was stopped at the last land border between Greece and Macedonia.
 What was a transit train station sprung up into an informal camp as these families held onto the hope that the border would re-open and they could continue their journey.
-In May 2016 the Greek government relocated around 12,000 people into ‘hotspot’ camps that they had set up to provide more formalised shelter and food.
-Many of these people are now stranded between having fled their countries from violence and conflict and being able to reach their final destination further into Europe where many of them hope to reunite with other family members.
-You can read more from one of our team who spent time there earlier this year here.
+The EU settlement with Turkey to house a large portion of the Syrian refugees in March 2016 stemmed the tide of people making the risky journey across the seas to reach the shores of Greece.
+Nonetheless many people are still stranded between having fled their countries from conflict and being able to reach their final destination further into Europe where many of them hope to reunite with other family members.
+You can read more from one of our team who spent time there last year here.

-We have connected with two faith-based organisations who have been working with the government to provide additional supplies and care to these families who have found an unexpected temporary home in Greece.
-They are working to support the young mums with a mother and baby clinic as well as activities for the children.
-In this environment it is very easy for boredom and lack of purpose to creep in and lead to more tension in the campus.
+We have connected with local faith-based organisations who have been working with the government to provide additional supplies and care to these families who have found an unexpected temporary home in Greece.
+They are working to provide non-food items to those living in the camps and run activities for the children.
+In this environment it is very easy for boredom and lack of purpose to creep in and lead to more tension in the camp.

 In a very practical way we can lend a hand with the physical needs but by spending time there we can also let them know we are alongside them and they haven’t been forgotten.